MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 * Have contact using the latest version of [Microsoft Teams](https://products.office.com/en-us/microsoft-teams/group-chat-software?rtc=1) on a PC running Windows 10 or a Microsoft Teams on mobile.
 Learn about using Teams with Dynamics 365 Remote Assist. [will add link when I publish it]
 *	Have an internet connection.
 At least 1.5 MB of bandwidth is recommended.
-*	To connect to Dynamics 365 Field Service from within Dynamics 365 Remote Assist, you’ll need a Dynamics 365 license
+*	To connect to Dynamics 365 Field Service from within Dynamics 365 Remote Assist, you’ll need a Dynamics 365 license Know your credentials for signign into the HoloLens and Remote Assist
 * Have installed D365 Remote Assist app on your HoloLens 1 or 2

 ## Using HoloLens 1 gestures in Remote Assist